Blount County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
+In Tennessee, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the legal right to initiate a lien sale.
+This means they can sell your vehicle to recover their costs.
 You'll lose your vehicle entirely if you don't act before this happens.
+Don't let it get to this point!

 If You Can't Afford the Fees